Master's in Public Policy and Administration

 Accelerated full-time and part-time options

 The MPPA program is offered in part-time and accelerated full-time formats.
-The part-time option offers a choice of five specializations and a wide range of electives that enable you to create the course of study you need to meet your career goals.
+The part-time option offers a flexible curriculum with five specializations and a wide range of electives that enable you to create the course of study you need to meet your career goals while maintaining full-time commitments through part-time study.
+The full-time option offers a curated curriculum with three specializations comprising mostly on-campus courses.
 You can complete your degree through part-time, nonresidential study or the one-year accelerated option.
 Whatever you choose, you will learn from experienced, engaged faculty who are thought leaders in their fields.

 More about the MA in Public Policy and Administration